hackerb9/vt340test/README.md

   * Thus there are roughly 250 different RGB values and 1000 different HLS values for each possible color that can actually be shown.

+  * ReGIS cannot use RGB to specify nuanced colors.
+For anything other than the most basic colors, use [HLS](regis/hls.md).

   * When quantizing colors (reducing the color palette to 16) using ImageMagick, it may help to specify `-depth 4` so ImageMagick doesn't allocate two colors that are functionally identical.

-    * However, because ImageMagick has no known way of specifying that certain colors (particularly, fg, bg, and bright text) are in specific slots (7, 0, and 15, respectively).
+    * However, it is often not as useful as it could be because ImageMagick has no known way of specifying that certain colors (particularly, fg, bg, and bright text) are in specific slots (7, 0, and 15, respectively).

 	* OPEN QUESTION: How does one convert an image to sixteen colors, but with three of the colors (fg, bg, and bright) fixed and the